Break-Even Calculator

 Break-Even Revenue = Break-Even Units × Selling Price

-Example: A small bakery has $8,000 in monthly fixed costs (rent, equipment, insurance).
-Each custom cake sells for $80 and costs $30 in ingredients.
+Example: A small bakery has $8,000 in monthly fixed costs (rent, equipment, insurance, utilities).
+Each custom cake sells for $80 and costs $30 in ingredients and packaging.
 The contribution margin is $50 per cake.
-The break-even point is $8,000 ÷ $50 = 160 cakes per month.
-At that volume, monthly revenue is $12,800 — exactly covering all costs.
+Break-even = $8,000 ÷ $50 = 160 cakes per month.
+At that volume, monthly revenue of $12,800 exactly covers all costs.
+Cake 161 is the first one that generates profit.

 Break-Even Analysis for Small Businesses